epitman523/learn-github/README.md

 # Learn GitHub

-A throuwaway repo used to learn Git and GitHub
+A throwaway repo used to learn Git and GitHub

 Adding another sentence